solargrammars/solargrammars.github.io/_drafts/colors-in-context.md

 which in turn is defined as $$m_v^{t+1} = \sum_{w \in N(v)}M_t(h_v^t,h_w^t, e_{vw})$$
 and with  $$h_v^{t+1} = U_t(h_v^t,m_v^{t+1})$$.

-A subsequent Readout phase can compute feature vector fot the whole graph, using readout, function $$R$$, $$\hat{y} = R(\{ h_v^T|v \in G  \})$$.
+A subsequent readout phase can compute feature vector for the whole graph, using readout, function $$R$$, $$\hat{y} = R(\{ h_v^T|v \in G  \})$$.
 Here, as you can image, $$M_t, U_t, R$$ are learnable functions.